-This can include a combination of joint mobilisation, soft tissue massage and or dry needling.
+This can include a combination of shoulder joint mobilisation, soft tissue massage, and or dry needling.
 Shown to relieve pain for 24-48 hours, it’s a good adjunct to treatment but won’t be the thing that gets you better in the long term.

-Part of the reason shoulder pain can be so painful is due to the structures of your shoulder, often the muscles, becoming overworked and irritated.
-By reducing the sensitivity of these tissues with the aforementioned techniques, it can be very effective in relieving pain for a short period of time.
+Part of the reason shoulder pain can be so intense is due to the structures of your shoulder, often the muscles, becoming overworked and irritated.
+By reducing the sensitivity of these issues with the aforementioned techniques, it can be very effective in relieving pain for a short period of time.

-Considered a first line treatment for musculoskeletal pain, this is where getting the long-term outcome you’re seeking lies.
-It helps both in reducing pain in the short term whilst improving function, quality of life and reducing disability in the long term and making sure your pain doesn’t return.
+Considered a first-line treatment for musculoskeletal pain, this is where getting the long-term outcome you’re seeking lies.
+It helps both in reducing discomfort in the short term whilst improving function, quality of life and reducing disability in the long term and making sure your pain doesn’t return.

 Is Physiotherapy good for shoulder pain?

-Yes, physiotherapy is research proven to reduce pain and improve function and quality of life in shoulder pain sufferers.
+Yes, physiotherapy is research-proven to reduce pain and improve function and quality of life.